SwanseaU-TTW/csc337_coursework1/README.md

-You are required to submit a document, which contains your name, student number, and **five narrative examples** with complete template information as in the example submission.

-*Make sure each of your
-visual design types is distinct.*  In other words, two Treemap layouts are two instances of one visual design.
+You are required to submit a document, which contains your name, student number, and **five narrative examples** with complete template information as in the example submission.  *Make sure each of your visual design types is distinct.*  In other words, two Treemap layouts are two instances of one visual design.

+Create a directory with your student number.
+Then put the final pdf, all markdown, and all data files used.
+Make sure it's laid out as:

+> <student number>
+> |- coursework.md
+> |- followup1.md
+> |- followup2.md
+> |- followup3.md
+> |- final.md
+> |- <studentnumber>.pdf
+> |- <datafile 1>
+> |- <datafile 2>
+> |- ...

+Then, zip this directory.
+Please create a **.zip file** and not a tar, gzip, or any other format.
+Make sure extracting this zip file properly recreates this directory.

 You are required to
-upload a single PDF file of your report to Canvas.
-Any other file format (zip file, word, powerpoint, html, etc) is not acceptable and will be marked with 0 points.
+upload the zip file to Canvas.

+## Creating a pdf from VS Code preview

+The easiest way I've found to create a pdf from the preview is:

+1) Right click on the preview window
+2) Select "Open in Browser" from the menu.
+Your web browser should open
+3) Use the print to pdf functionality of your browser
+4) Once you have all 5 of these, combine the pdfs together.

 ## Useful Links to Visualization Tools